Satya-Mohapatro/MNIST-Digit-Classification-using-Multilayer-Perceptron-MLP-/README.md

 #  MNIST Digit Classification using Multilayer Perceptron (MLP)

 This project implements an end-to-end deep learning pipeline to classify handwritten digits (0–9) from the MNIST dataset using a Multilayer Perceptron (ANN).
-It includes preprocessing, model training, evaluation, visualizations, and deployment (Flask API + TFLite).
+It includes preprocessing, model training, evaluation, visualizations.

 ---